-The preceding theorem implies that if a word $w \in T^$ is in L(TM), then $\#^6 s_0 w \#^6 \pi$ belongs to $L_a^k(R)$ for some k and therefore it belongs to $L_a^i(R)$ for any $i \geq k$.
+The preceding theorem implies that if a word $w \in T^$ is in L(TM), then $\#^6q_0w\#^6\pi$ belongs to $L_k(R)$ for some k and therefore it belongs to $L^i(R)$ for any $i \geq k$ .
 This means that, in order to simulate a computation of the Turing machine on w, any sufficiently large number of copies of the initial strand will do.
 The assumption that sufficiently many copies of the input strand are present at the beginning of the computation is in accordance with the fact that there are multiple copies of each strand available during the (polytene chromosome) stage where unscrambling occurs.
-Note that the preceding result is valid even if we allow interactions between circular strands or within a circular strand, formally defined in [13] as circular contextual intra- and intermolecular recombinations.

-The proof that a guided recombination system can simulate the computation of a Turing machine suggests that the micronuclear gene, present in multiple copies, consists of a sequence encoding the input data, combined with a sequence encoding a program, i.e., a list of encoded computation instructions.
+The proof that a reversible guided recombination system can simulate the computation of a Turing machine suggests that the micronuclear gene, present in multiple copies, consists of a sequence encoding the input data, combined with a sequence encoding a program, i.e., a list of encoded computation instructions.
 The "computation instructions" can be excised from the micronuclear gene and become circular "rules" that can recombine with the data.
 The process continues then by multiple intermolecular recombination steps involving the linear strand and circular "rules", as well as intramolecular recombinations within the linear strand itself.
 The resulting linear strand, which is the functional macronuclear copy of the gene, can then be viewed as the output of the computation performed on the input data following the computation instructions excised as circular strands.